 What Is Flexible Dieting?

-Flexible dieting is a personalized nutritional approach that prioritizes macronutrient limits over any specific type of food.
+The flexible dieting method is a personalized nutritional approach that prioritizes macronutrient limits over any specific type of food.

 Plus, many flexible dieters incorporate fitness goals into their dietary calculations, and eating a healthy diet makes working out and exercising much easier and more effective.